Ecobichon-Thomas/Exceptions-Legal-Reasoning/README.md

 ## Web Interface Usage

-Details on how to use the web interface are available in the [User_guide.pdf](User Guide).
+Details on how to use the web interface are available in the [User Guide](User_guide.pdf).